mrenrich84/notes-app-challenge/README.md

 Our team of four split into twos to pair program the development tasks listed on our [scrum board](https://tree.taiga.io/project/rkclark-notes-app/taskboard/mvp-93?kanban-status=890406).
 Work on the testing library began immediately while the node.js server and application skeleton was built.

+We then progressed to developing our controller, models and views.

 Initial TDD relied on basic 'isEqual' tests initially and was then extended to include other methods as the testing library expanded in functionality.

 ## Results